TOAST-DOCS/TOAST-Cloud/en/nhncloud-sdk/iap-android.md

 ### ONE store

 - To use in-app purchase of ONE store, add dependency to build.gradle as below:
-- For ONE store v19, [Download] the V19 IAP SDK from (https://github.com/ONE-store/onestore_iap_release/tree/iap19-release/android_app_sample/app/libs) and copy to the libs directory and add dependency.
+- For ONE store v19, [Download](https://github.com/ONE-store/onestore_iap_release/tree/iap19-release/android_app_sample/app/libs) the V19 IAP SDK and copy to the libs directory and add dependency.

 ```groovy
 repositories {